 Anubhuti is formed and self-led by women, who have dealt with caste, class, gender, language and ethnicity based discrimination.
 We have come together to ensure that these experiences are used positively for change.

-She is a Samvaad 2020 Fellow – creating the first ever book documenting Gadiya Lohar nomadic tribe’s iron weapons/tools making.
+She is the 2021 Martha Farrell ‘Most Promising Individual’ Award winner for her 22 years of work.
+She is also a Samvaad 2020 Fellow – creating the first ever book documenting Gadiya Lohar nomadic tribe’s iron weapons/tools making.
 She is also a SRHM ‘Mentoring Programme on Rights and Evidence-based Knowledge Creation’ fellow, carrying out the first ever NT young woman-led research on SRHR of NT-DNT women.
 As a fellow of the Collective Impact Partnership and a Goalkeeper Youth Action Accelerator , her initiatives for preventing workplace sexual harassment and for youth mental health are recognized internationally.
 She is the Grand Prize winner in UC Berkeley’s Tell Her Story contest 2018 and was a finalist in the CII Foundation’s Women Exemplar Award 2018.

 Since last 12 years, Amrita has worked with adolescents and youth such as in Malwani (Asia’s second largest slum), semi-rural villages in Thane District and in shelter-homes.
 She has a Masters in Social Work from TISS Mumbai.
 Having worked with girls and young women on their expression and leadership, she has curated booklets on girls’ experiences of menstruation, girl activists in history and on Understanding Gender to be used by adolescents/youth and those working with them.
 She was selected as a Youth Scholar to the Women Deliver 2016 Conference – one of the leading global gatherings for gender equality and health rights of girls and women.
 In the team, she takes care of administration and fundraising.